5 Quick and Easy Online Businesses to Start in Canada

 3. Virtual Assistant

 Virtual assistants may do anything from online marketing to secretarial tasks.
 Whatever skill you have that can be done remotely, is marketable under the ‘Virtual Assistant’ label.
 Tasks like collaborative design and accounting are easily accomplished thanks to “the cloud”, along with other online collaboration and file sharing tools.
 You’ll need a web presence, preferably with a blog that demonstrates your level of expertise in your chosen specialty.
 A closely-related option is using your skills on a freelance basis, such as digital content freelancing.
-You’ll find lots of free downloads, training and a community for virtual assistants on Canada’s VA Networking.
-If you need marketable qualifications, you can take a course in executive administration, medical assistant, computer tech or other profession suitable for working at home.
+If you need marketable qualifications, you can take a course in digital marketing, social media administration or other profession suitable for working at home.

 4. Auctions and Online Marketplaces